JustlfC03/JustlfC03/README.md

 - 🔭 I'm currently working on Artificial Intelligence (Deep Learning).
 - 🤔 I'm currently focused on Computer Vision and Pattern Recognition, but have a great interest in all areas of Computer Science.
 - 👯 I’m looking to collaborate on Computer Vision, Medical Image Analysis and Medical MultiModal (Please be free to contact me).
-- 📫 How to reach me: chenyifei@hdu.edu.cn
+- 📫 How to reach me: chenyifei@hdu.edu.cn, I would be willing to collaborate with you or your team on a variety of related topics.

 <a href="https://github.com/anuraghazra/github-readme-stats#gh-light-mode-only">
   <img height="150" align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=JustlfC03&layout=compact&theme=default"/>